How to Display Product Attributes on WooCommerce Shop Pages

 If you want customers to be able to find products with specific attributes, then you can add dropdown menus above the table or filter widgets in the left or right sidebar.

 One option is to add attributes as dropdown menus above the table.
 You can do this using the Filter dropdowns field on the product table settings page:

 Select Custom here.
 Then, in the Custom filters field, type in “attributes” if you want to include a filter for every attribute in your store.
 Alternately, you can include only specific attributes, by creating a list separated by commas.
 For each attribute, you’ll want to preface the unique slug with att: (for example,

 After that, simply save your changes to the settings.
-Then, open up a new WordPress page, and click on the Toolbar Toggle icon.
-In the second row of icons that appears, select Insert Product Table:
+Then, open up a new WordPress page.
+Add the following shortcode to the page:

 This will place a shortcode on your page that automatically generates your product table, based on the settings you customized.
 To see it in action, check out the page on the front end of your site:

 As you can see, there’s a dropdown filter menu above the table for each attribute.
 Customers can use these menus to filter the table, in order to find what they want quickly.
 What’s more, you can either use this technique on its own, or in combination with the previous method.

 Finally, let’s look at one more option you have for displaying product attributes in your store.
 If you’d rather list your attributes as filter widgets in the left or right hand column of your product listing pages, that’s fine too.
 WooCommerce Product Table comes with attribute filter widgets, which you can display as checkboxes or dropdowns.

 To create attribute filter widgets, simply go to Appearance > Widgets in your dashboard.
 Find the widget called Product Table: Filter by Attribute, and drag it into one of your site’s widget areas (such as a sidebar):